pcliu/OpenManus/README.md

 ## Installation

-We provide two installation methods.
+We provide three installation methods.
 Method 2 (using uv) is recommended for faster installation and better dependency management.

 ### Method 1: Using conda